apache/pulsar/site2/docs/functions-worker.md

 Before continuing the documentation, please be noted with a few things:

-1. The `--- Service Uris ---` lines in the following diagrams represents that Pulsar service urls that Pulsar client and admin use to connect to a Pulsar cluster.
+1. The `--- Service Urls---` lines in the following diagrams represents that Pulsar service urls that Pulsar client and admin use to connect to a Pulsar cluster.

 ## Deployment options